open-source-labs/Docketeer/README.md

 Follow the steps below to get started with Docketeer.

 #### Prerequisites:
-You must have Docker Desktop installed!
+You must have Docker Desktop installed and running!
 <br></br>

 #### STEP 1 — Clone the repository